Most Common Questions

 • Homeowners insurance

-• HOA fees (if applicable)
+• HOA dues (if applicable)

 • Maintenance and repairs

-• Utilities (often higher than renting)
+• Utilities (often higher than rent)

 Ready to Buy Your First Home?